erwinbsbqq/GoWarrior_Android_PWM/README.md

-# GoWarrior-GoWarrior_Android_PWM
+# GoWarrior_Android_PWM
-Demo code about PWM usage on Tiger Board.
+Demo code about PWM usage with Android API on Tiger Board.